This page was last updated on 30 December 2020.

 If it is appropriate for you to appoint an EEA representative, you must ensure they are based in an EEA state where at least some of the individuals whose personal data you process are located.
 The role of the representative is largely a passive one – it will be identified in Privacy Notices and can be sent communications from EU individuals and EU data protection supervisory authorities.
 The representative needs to maintain records of processing activities and co-operate with a supervisory authority if it raises any issues.

 Under the 'UK GDPR', relevant organisations located outside of the UK will need to appoint a UK representative, again subject to a relevant exception applying.

-Your Privacy Policies and related documents such as terms and conditions for websites, and terms of business will need to be updated to take into account the various regulatory regimes that you are subject to after the end of the transition period, i.e., GDPR and/or the 'UK GDPR'.
+Your Privacy Notices and related documents such as terms and conditions for websites, and terms of business will need to be updated to take into account the various regulatory regimes that you are subject to after the end of the transition period, i.e., GDPR and/or the 'UK GDPR'.
 Other relevant documents such as data processing agreements and data protection impact assessments should also be reviewed.

 Digital Services Providers and Essential Services

 If you are a company operating with essential services (e.g., banking, health care, energy and transport) or you are currently providing online marketplaces, online search engines or cloud computing services to those in the EU, you may will also need to consider the effect of Brexit on the Network and Information Systems Regulations.
 The Regulations will continue to apply in the UK after the end of the transition period.
-As with GDPR, digital service providers will need to consider appointing representatives in the EEA and/or UK as appropriate (see the Government's recent consultation in relation to requiring non-UK based Digital Services Providers to nominate a representative in the UK).
+As with GDPR, digital service providers will need to consider appointing representatives in the EEA and/or UK as appropriate.
+The Government has issued guidance for providers operating in the EU and for non-UK providers operating in the UK.

 If you would like to discuss any of the issues raised in this Client Guide, please contact a member of our Data Protection team.